blockedge-tech/collabchain/README.md

 ## 7. Conclusion

 CollabChain provides a sustainable and verifiable solution to one of the most critical issues in academic and professional ecosystems — credential authenticity.
 By leveraging the Algorand blockchain, IPFS, and smart contract automation, the platform eliminates the need for intermediaries and manual validation processes.
-Each credential becomes a transparent, permanent, and independently verifiable proof of achievement, enabling a secure digital identity ecosystem for education and employment.
+Each credential becomes a transparent, permanent, and independently verifiable proof of achievement, stored in a consumer's digital passport, enabling a secure digital identity ecosystem for education and employment.

 ---
 ## 8. Smart Contract Applications